5 important tips for make total security of your computer

 2) Navigate through HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion >policies > system.
 Locate the “dontdisplaylastusername” entry.

 3) Right-click the entry and select Modify.
-Then type in a to activate the feature.
+Then type in a 1 to activate the feature.
 Click OK, and you are finished.
-If you ever want to reverse this hack, just repeat the instructions above and replace the with a for the value of dontdisplaylastusername.
+If you ever want to reverse this hack, just repeat the instructions above and replace the 1 with a 0 for the value of dontdisplaylastusername.

 Disable and rename the Administrator account: The Administrator account is the most important account on the computer.
 Users should not be using the computer under the Administrator account.
 I like to disable my Administrator account and rename it, so that anyone trying to get in with that account and at that privilege level will not be able to.
 To disable the account, perform the following steps-